“In order to save our planet Earth,

 West Coast Maine Magazine~~Rejuvenation Spots

-Nurture Through Nature Retreat Center was recently certified as an Environmental Leader by the State of Maine because of its commitment to sustainable practices, including solar power, composting, renewable heat sources, and non-toxic cleaning products.
+Nurture Through Nature Retreat Center is certified as an Environmental Leader by the State of Maine because of its commitment to sustainable practices, including solar power, composting, renewable heat sources, and non-toxic cleaning products.

 In addition, Nurture Through Nature is an EPA Green Power Partner.
 “The U.S. Environmental Protection Agency (EPA) would like to thank Nurture through Nature for making a significant green power purchase.
 Your commitment, along with those of other Green Power Partners, helps to reduce the risks associated with climate change by supporting technologies that are more sustainable for businesses and communities.”